lmagsino/parking-system/README.md

 # Parking Application

-This is a parking application created by Leo Magsino.

-Technologies
+Welcome to the Parking Application created by Leo Magsino.
+This application provides a seamless solution for managing parking lots, slots, and vehicle parking/unparking using Ruby on Rails with MongoDB integration.

+## TECHNOLOGIES
-* Ruby on Rails
+* Ruby on Rails: Framework for web application development.
-* MongoDB

-Project Directory
-* Controllers (app/controllers) - handler of requests from user.
+* MongoDB: A NoSQL database used for storing parking lot data.

+## PROJECT DIRECTORY
+* Controllers (app/controllers): Responsible for handling user requests.
-* Models (app/models) - Business data and all Mongoid related codes.
+* Models (app/models): Contains business data and all Mongoid related codes.
-* Services (app/services) - Business logic.
+* Services (app/services): Implements business logic.
-* Utilities (app/utilities) - utility codes that can be used across the application.
+* Utilities (app/utilities): Houses utility codes reusable across the application.

-Software Requirements
+## SOFTWARE REQUIREMENTS
 * rails 7.1.3.2
 * ruby 3.0.3

-Setup
-* Install the software requirements
+## SETUP
+1. Install Software Requirements: Make sure to have Rails and Ruby installed.
+2. Database Configuration:
+   * Database is managed by MongoDB Atlas.
+The URL is provided below and is configured to allow all requests.
+   * Update mongoid.yml with the provided database URL under the development environment.
+   * development/clients/default/uri: `mongodb+srv://admin:admin@cluster0.3cwdqqf.mongodb.net/parking_system_development?retryWrites=true&w=majority`

 * Database is managed by Mongodb Atlas.
 Url is provided below and this already allowed all requests to have access
-* Update mongoid.yml with the database url
-  * development/clients/default/uri: mongodb+srv://admin:admin@cluster0.3cwdqqf.mongodb.net/parking_system_development?retryWrites=true&w=majority
+* Install Dependencies: Run bundle install to install required gems.
+* Start Application: Execute rails s to start the application.

+## TESTING
-* Run `rails s` to start the application
+* Tool: Use Postman to test the application endpoints.
+* Below are the descriptions of each request for testing:

+### Parking Lot
+* `Retrieve default parking lot`: Fetches data of the pre-loaded default parking lot.
+* `Update default parking lot`: Updates data of the pre-loaded default parking lot.
+* `Retrieve entry points`: Retrieves entry points of the pre-loaded default parking lot.

+### Parking Slot
+* `Retrieve all parking slots`: Retrieves all parking slots in the database.
+* `Remove parking slot`: Removes a parking slot by ID.
+* `Create parking slots`: Adds parking slots.

+### PARK
+* `Park`: Automatically assigns a parking slot to a vehicle.
+* Assigned location: Result includes the assigned location.

+### UNPARK
+* `Unpark`: Unparks a vehicle and computes the total amount.
+* Total amount: Result includes the total amount.

+Feel free to explore and utilize the features provided by the Parking Application.
+If you encounter any issues or have suggestions for improvement, please don't hesitate to reach out to the developer, Leo Magsino.